 LHSBR Quarterly Progress Report

-The updated rail industry’s health and safety strategy - Leading Health and Safety on Britain’s Railway (LHSBR) - was published in April 2020.
+Leading Health and Safety on Britain’s Railway (LHSBR) was published in April 2020.
 The clear framework presented in LHSBR sets a direction for how the industry will work together to make the railway better and safer.
 It sets out 12 priority risk areas to manage, and 5 capability areas for development.
 The industry has agreed that each will deliver a railway that is healthier and safer, and provides a best-in-class service to customers.

-The LHSBR quarterly progress reports, provide an update on what the industry is doing to meet the strategy’s aims and objectives and includes safety performance data.
+The LHSBR quarterly progress reports give an update on what the industry is doing to meet the strategy’s aims and objectives—they include safety performance data.

-This report also reflects on the impact of the Covid-19 pandemic, and points to work the industry and RSSB is doing to understand and tackle it.
+This report also reflects on the impact of the Covid-19 pandemic, and points to work the industry and RSSB are doing to understand and tackle the impact on the railway.

 To improve the coverage and usefulness of future editions, RSSB welcomes feedback, particularly where stakeholders are aware of significant industry activity relevant to the strategy.

-Please contact us via our customer self-service portal for assistance or more information.
+Please contact Namrita Kohli for assistance or more information.